greenkode/blog/_posts/2021-02-13-representing-money-in-your-api.md

 }
 ```

-So Here I've added a field `multiplicationFactor`.
+So Here I've added a field `multiplicationFactor` (I couldn't be arsed to think of a better name TBH).
 All it really does is provide a value
 which you can multiply by to produce base units, if needed.
 I've also provided the
 unit field as well for information purposes.
 The idea being that the final value displayed
 in base units is the `multiplicationFactor * accountBalance`

-So how can we represent 230.34 using this format?
+So how can we represent `230.34` using this format?

 ```json
 {